sr99622/embedded_python_SSD/README.md

 independently using the command python model.py to confirm results.

 To compile the program, environment variabled are used to find include and lib files.
-$(CONTRIB_PATH) has the location of the opencv and tensorflow files similar to the fragment shown below.
+$(CONTRIB_PATH) has the location of the opencv and tensorflow files similar to the directory fragment shown below.
 The PATH environment variable should be appended to include the contrib\bin folder as well for runtime operation.